 Acronym Meaning

-Agency Canadian Environmental Assessment Agency BAEFT Best Available Economically Feasible Technologies CEAR The Canadian Environmental Assessment Registry
+Agency Canadian Environmental Assessment Agency

 Cooperative Agreement The Canada-Saskatchewan Agreement on Environmental Assessment

 Cooperation (2005)

 COSEWIC Committee on the Status of Endangered Wildlife in Canada

-CWS Canada-Wide Standard DFO Fisheries and Oceans Canada
+DFO Fisheries and Oceans Canada

-EA Environmental Assessment (Federal)

 EAB The Environmental Assessment Branch of the Saskatchewan Ministry of

 Environment

 EC Environment Canada

-ECO Environmental Construction and Operation Plan EIA Environmental Impact Assessment (Saskatchewan)
+EIA Environmental Impact Assessment (Saskatchewan)

-EIS Environmental Impact Statement ESC Erosion and Sediment Control Plan
+EIS Environmental Impact Statement

-Federal Act Canadian Environmental Assessment Act FEAC Federal Environmental Assessment Coordinator
+Federal Act Canadian Environmental Assessment Act

-FPWC Federal Policy on Wetland Conservation

-GPS Global Positioning System

-HC Health Canada

-IEE Initial Environmental Evaluation INAC Indian and Northern Affairs Canada
+INAC Indian and Northern Affairs Canada

-LSA Local Study Area

-MBCA Migratory Birds Convention Act

-NOC Notice of Commencement

 NWPA Navigable Waters Protection Act

 Provincial Act The Environmental Assessment Act (Saskatchewan)

+PSGs Project-Specific Guidelines

+RA Responsible Authority

+ROW Road Right-of-Way

-PSGs Project Specific Guidelines RA Responsible Authority SARA Species at Risk Act
+SARA Species at Risk Act

 SKCDC Saskatchewan Conservation Data Centre

 SMHI Saskatchewan Ministry of Highways and Infrastructure

 TC Transport Canada

 VEC Valued Ecosystem Component

-1.0 Introduction
+1.0 INTRODUCTION

-Saskatchewan Ministry of Highways and Infrastructure (SMHI) submitted a project proposal for construction of an all weather road from Stony Rapids to a point on the south shore of Lake Athabasca near Fond du Lac in northern Saskatchewan located on Fond du Lac Reserve 223 and 228.
+Saskatchewan Ministry of Highways and Infrastructure (SMHI) submitted a project proposal for construction of an all weather roadway commencing at a point near the McArthur River Mine Site and connecting to an existing private Cameco access road near the Cigar Lake Mine Site in northern Saskatchewan.

-The first 31.9 km of the project will modify and realign sections of an existing winter road west of Stony Rapids to create a section of the all weather road; the remaining 56.6 km of the all weather road will be in a new right-of-way.
-The project involves: initial location centerline clearing; right of way clearing and grubbing; roadway subgrade construction; crushing of granular material for the roadway surface; installation of required stream crossings, including culverts and bridges; cleanup of right of way, borrow sources and granular sources; remediation work (as required); and post-construction maintenance..
+Sole access between the locations consisted of an undeveloped winter trail that is no longer used for any purpose.
+The project will establish 51.71 km of all weather roadway in an entirely new location and will avoid entering areas currently considered within the limits of the two mine sites.
+The project involves: initial location centerline clearing; right of way clearing and grubbing; roadway subgrade construction (including excavation of borrow sources); crushing of granular material for the roadway surface; installation of required stream crossings, including culverts and bridges; cleanup of right of way, borrow sources, and granular sources; remediation work (as required); and post construction activities.